mills32/TSConf-Sample/README.md

 TSConf is basicaly a zx spectrum created by tslabs.
 It is a zx spectrum with a PPU very similar to a Mega Drive/Genesis.

+You can emulate it using Zesarux or UnrealSpeccy.
+Or you can use an FPGA core in MiSTer.

 Because nearly all the info about this computer is not in a language I can understand, (and the samples I found are not complete), I had to create this by taking code from demos, samples, a lot of testing, and also relay on crappy google translations.